 Like Paul Revere, Sybil Ludington took a midnight ride to warn American patriots the redcoats were coming.

 They were coming to Danbury, Conn., rather than Concord, Mass., and Sybil was half Revere’s age and rode twice as far.

 But then Tryon was ordered to attack the Americans’ supplies in Danbury, defended by about 150 American troops.
 So he assembled a fleet of ships to carry about 2,000 troops from New York to Connecticut.

 Tryon set sail on April 22, 1777 and landed three days later in Fairfield, now Westport.
-The British fleet was spotted as it sailed past Norwalk.
-Messengers rode to alert the leaders of the patriot militia, including Col. Henry Ludington in Kent, N.Y.
+Patriots spotted the British fleet as it sailed past Norwalk.
+Messengers then rode to alert the leaders of the patriot militia, including Col. Henry Ludington in Kent, N.Y.

 Ludington commanded the Dutchess County, N.Y., militia, just over the border from Connecticut.
-His were the only forces between Tryon and Gen. George Washington’s army at Peekskill, N.Y.
+He had the only forces between Tryon and Gen. George Washington’s army at Peekskill, N.Y.

 Late on April 26, a cold, wet, exhausted messenger arrived at the Ludington home to say the British were burning Danbury, about 20 miles away.

 The British troops destroyed as many as 5,000 barrels of pork, beef, and flour, 5,000 pairs of shoes, 2,000 bushels of grain and 1,600 tents.
 They also got drunk on rum.
-The soldiers set fire to 19 patriot houses, a church, a blacksmith shop and a meetinghouse.
-They spared the Tory houses.
+The soldiers set fire to 19 patriot houses, a church, a blacksmith shop and a meetinghouse, but they spared the Tory houses.
 People could see the glow of the fire for miles.

 “It was one of the most brutal and disgraceful performances of British arms in all the war, and was unhesitatingly denounced as such by self-respecting British officers,” according to a memoir of Henry Ludington.

 Ludington’s men, however, had dispersed.
 It was planting season, and they were at home on their farms.
-The messenger was too spent to rouse them.
-Ludington needed to stay at home to muster his men.
+The exhausted messenger couldn’t rouse them.
+And Henry Ludington needed to stay at home to muster his men.